codepath/android_guides/Chrome-Custom-Tabs.md

 The library only works on API 16 (Jelly Bean) an above.
 If you are supporting previous API, you can add `<uses-sdk tools:overrideLibrary="android.support.customtabs"/>` to your manifest to force its use and check the API version at runtime and just use Chrome Custom tabs if its >= 16

-The most basic example to launch a custom intent is shown below:
+The most basic example to launch a Chrome tab is through a custom intent as shown below:

 ```java
 String url = "https://www.codepath.com/";